 Don’t stuff the suitcase full

 Rather than cramming every available morsel of space in the suitcase with something, leave some space.
 You may end up buying something on your travels and you’ll need some space left in your suitcase to bring it home.
+Also wear what you can, like extra layers, sunglasses and accessories.

 Separate chargers, cables and adaptor plugs